cod-OR/CP-and-DSA/README.md

-# Data-Structures-and-Algorithms And CP
+# Competitive Programming and DSA

+I intend to gather all the info and techniques that one comes across as a competitive programmer.
-This repository contains all of my competitive programming templates.
+This repository also contains all of my templates/snippets.
 Any suggestions and comments are welcome.

 My Profiles -